 - Leader in Outdoor Learning (Level 2) is a 2-day accredited course.
-You will have 6 months to complete a workbook and run 3 outdoor learning sessions. - Forest School Assistant (Level 2) is a 4-day course leading to a nationally recognised qualification.
+You will have 6 months to complete a workbook and run 3 outdoor learning sessions. - Forest School Ethos and Principles (Level 1) is a 2-day course leading to a nationally recognised qualification.
+You will have 6 months to complete a short portfolio and observe 1 forest school session (delivered by a qualified Forest School Leader).
+When you achieve the qualification, you will be able to become an effective member of a Forest School delivery team, working alongside qualified Forest School Assistants and Leaders. - Forest School Assistant (Level 2) is a 4-day course leading to a nationally recognised qualification.
 You will have 6 months to complete a GCSE-standard portfolio and assist with 3 forest school sessions.
 When you achieve the qualification, you will be able to work as a Forest School Assistant (alongside a qualified Forest School Leader). - Forest School Leader (Level 3) is an 8-day course, plus an onsite training session, leading to a nationally recognised qualification.
 You will have 12 months to complete an A-level standard portfolio and run a block of 6 forest school sessions.
 When you achieve the qualification, you will be able to work as a Forest School Leader.